Automated Certificate Management

 Turning off Automated Certificate Management

-You can easily turn Automated Certificate Management off by running:
+You can turn off ACM by running the following command:

 $ heroku certs:auto:disable

 This removes your domain’s certificate and turns off ACM for your application.
 Removing your certificate with